lukso-network/lsp-smart-contracts/docs/contracts/LSP6KeyManager/LSP6KeyManager.md

 error KeyManagerCannotBeSetAsExtensionForLSP20Functions();
 ```

+_Key Manager cannot be used as an LSP17 extension for LSP20 functions._

-reverts when the address of the Key Manager is being set as extensions for lsp20 functions
+Reverts when the address of the Key Manager is being set as extensions for lsp20 functions

 <br/>